Welcome

 Cast-On Stitch - Cable This variation is a personal favorite!

 In this example, the stitch is worked overlapping (see Cast-on Carnation - Step 1) in a line along a seam on a Crazy Quilt piece.
-The finished line takes on the appearance of a cable.

 Cast-on Stitch - Scallops